 And if none of these scenarios apply to you?
 Call and ask anyway.
-Earlier this year, my family and I were flying to New York on two separate flights: One group was on JetBlue and the other on American.
+Earlier this year, my family and I were flying to New York on two separate domestic flights: One group was on JetBlue and the other on American.
 When we showed up at the airport, the American Airlines check-in agent couldn’t find the second half of our reservation – even though I had a confirmation number.

 After a few hours of getting nowhere, we realized the trip had to be rescheduled.
-I called JetBlue, explained what happened, and was able to get all the fees waived for the group traveling with that airline.
+I called JetBlue, explained what happened, and was able to get all ticket change fees waived for the group traveling with that airline.
 Sometimes customer service agents will make exceptions to the rule.
 It’s always worth a try to ask.

 5. Get Reimbursed by Your Credit Card Company

 Many rewards credit cards nowadays offer trip cancellation and interruption coverage.
 If you need to cancel a trip for a “covered” reason, you can file a claim with your credit card company and get reimbursed for non-refundable travel expenses.
 Covered reasons vary by credit card but generally include illness and severe weather.

 It’s important to note that this coverage is secondary.
 If you purchase travel insurance, your credit card’s coverage will only kick in if the travel insurance company denies your claim.
 The other coverage stipulation is that your trip must be charged to the applicable credit card.

 Below is a breakdown of popular credit cards that offer trip interruption and cancellation: